PetSafe Swaps & Nutrition

 - Safe

-Can rabbits eat apple?
+Can rabbits eat Apple?

 Suggested amount: 1–2 thin slices for a medium rabbit, a few times per week.